jahnavi0330/Multiple_Linear_Regression/README.md

     1.independent columns
     2.dependent column

-## splitting the data into training and testing parts
+## splitting the data into training and test parts

     # from sklearn.model_selection import train_test_split